 This is the foundational neonatal unit of study.
-The purpose of this unit of study is for students to develop greater understanding of normal physiology which will in turn facilitate the development of advanced clinical assessment skills.
-This is achieved by providing essential grounding in embryological and neonatal development and physiology.
-Students are guided through the processes involved in foetal to neonatal transition and adaptation.
-The concepts of oxygenation, thermoregulation and metabolism are discussed in relation to the early neonatal period.
-These concepts underpin the neonatal clinician’s ability to interpret clinical assessment findings for both term and pre-term infants.
+The purpose of this unit is to develop students’ understanding of fetal, neonatal and maternal physiology and pathophysiology, and to apply this theory to practice.
+An overview of embryological, fetal and neonatal growth and development is provided.
+Students are also guided through the processes of neonatal transition and adaptation.
+The concepts of oxygenation, thermoregulation and metabolism are discussed in relation to maternal and neonatal health in the early newborn period.
+These concepts underpin the neonatal clinician’s ability to provide evidence based neonatal care.

 |Applied Neonatal Physiology|

 |Availability||Graduate Certificate in Neonatal Care

 |Recommended texts||While there are no prescribed textbooks for this unit, the following are highly recommended sources of contemporary information.

 Blackburn, S.T.
 (2018).
 Maternal, fetal, & neonatal physiology: A clinical perspective (5th ed.).
 Elsevier.
 ISBN: 9780323449342

 Carlson, B.M.
 (2019).
 Human embryology and developmental biology (6th ed.).
 Saunders.
 ISBN: 9780323523752